Jeremy Shapiro

-Jeremy Shapiro is research director at the European Council on Foreign Relations.
+Jeremy Shapiro is a research director at the European Council on Foreign Relations.

 Previously he was special advisor to the assistant secretary of state for Europe and Eurasia at the U.S. Department of State.
 Prior to his appointment he was director of research at the "Center on the United States and Europe" at the Brookings Institution.
 His expertise is in the fields of Civil-military relations, Europe, France, military operations, national security and transatlantic diplomacy.

-He was a Ph.D. candidate at the Massachusetts Institute of Technology, and he received his Master's degree from Johns Hopkins University School of Advanced International Studies in 1994.
+He was a Ph.D. candidate at the Massachusetts Institute of Technology, after receiving his Master's degree from Johns Hopkins University School of Advanced International Studies in 1994.
 He graduated from Harvard in 1989.
 He previously worked in varied fields including software development, and was a political and security analyst for RAND and a research associate at MIT.

 Shapiro works as an adjunct professor for the Security Studies Program at Georgetown University.